Emertechs-Labs/ContextEngieeringGuide/docs/ideation/README.md

 "High remittance fees affect 200M African diaspora worldwide.
 We're building RemitChain, a tokenized payment platform on Hedera that cuts fees by 80%.
 Unlike Western Union, we use HTS for instant, low-cost transfers.
 We're targeting the Onchain Finance & RWA track."

 ## Tips for Non-Coders
-- **Leverage AI Fully:** Treat it as your development team—ideate, then use Hedera AI agents (like Hedera AI Agent Kit) for building.
+- **Leverage AI Fully:** Treat it as your development team - ideate, then use Hedera AI agents (like Hedera AI Agent Kit) for building.
 - **Collaborate:** Join hackathon communities for feedback ([Hedera Discord](https://discord.gg/DzAbsm6T)).
 - **Start Small:** Pick ideas that excite you and solve tangible problems.
-- **Document Everything:** Keep a journal of your ideation process—judges love to see your thought process.
+- **Document Everything:** Keep a journal of your ideation process - judges love to see your thought process.
-- **Get Feedback Early:** Share rough ideas with mentors and community—don't wait for perfection.
+- **Get Feedback Early:** Share rough ideas with mentors and community - don't wait for perfection.
 - **Resources:** Refer to [Hedera Docs for Beginners](https://docs.hedera.com/guides/getting-started) for inspiration; explore [AI Studio on Hedera](https://docs.hedera.com/hedera/open-source-solutions/ai-studio-on-hedera).

 ## Ideation Worksheet